Day-fine: Sweden

+In Sweden, fines can be set both as an absolute amount or as day fines.
+Day fines were introduced in 1931.
+Swedish day fines have, contrary to its Finnish counterparts, a maximum limit so as not to render too excessive of a fine should the offender have a very large income.

+Switzerland

+Since 2007 Switzerland has day-fines, which were introduced mostly to replace short prison sentences.

 United Kingdom

 England and Wales experimented with the system for a short period from 1992 to 1993.
 It was unpopular with both magistrates and the general public, and was soon abandoned.
 The scheme was replaced by requirements that magistrates consider an offender's means when imposing a fine, just not according to a mathematical formula.

 United States

 The New York Times reported on an experiment with day fines which took place in 1988 in Staten Island, which was a partnership between the local courts and District Attorney, and the Vera Institute of Justice.
 In addition to Staten Island, day fines experiments have also been piloted in Maricopa County, Arizona; Bridgeport, Connecticut; Polk County, Iowa; four counties in Oregon; and Milwaukee, Wisconsin.
 An additional project was set up for Ventura County, California, but never ultimately implemented.
-According to the National Center for Access to Justice, Oklahoma is the only state in the U.S. that "has taken one or more specific steps to mandate, encourage or facilitate courts’ use of individualized fines (“day fines”) that are scaled according to both the severity of the offense and the individual’s economic status."
+According to the National Center for Access to Justice, Oklahoma is the only state in the U.S. that "has taken one or more specific steps to mandate, encourage or facilitate courts' use of individualized fines ('day fines') that are scaled according to both the severity of the offense and the individual's economic status."